TopOTheHourBot/TopOTheHourBot/README.md

 ## Contributing

-TopOTheHourBot accepts contributions - there is a [contribution guide](./CONTRIBUTING.md) that provides more details.
+TopOTheHourBot accepts contributions - there is a [contribution guide](./CONTRIBUTING.md) that provides more details. **Note: the bot is currently undergoing some changes.
+This contribution guide is currently out of date.**

 If you ever have questions about how the bot is working in some areas, how to implement something, where things are located, etc. please feel free to create an issue and I'll get back to you ASAP!